We found one university-affiliated hospital with ~900 beds

 Late last year ISEA released a public request for data to inform the 2019 revision as described in the link below:

-Last week ISEA announced that it is assembling another canvass committee to re-affirm Z358.1 .
+In early 2020 ISEA announced that it is assembling another canvass committee to re-affirm Z358.1 .
 The word “re-affirm” may well indicate that the updated revision will be identical to the previous version; maybe not.
 ISEA expects to initiate consensus balloting by the end of 1Q 2020.

 We encourage our colleagues in the education facility industry to communicate directly with Christine Fargo (firstname.lastname@example.org).
 The landing page for standards action on other ISEA consensus products is linked below: